Indonesia's Widodo retains Sri Mulyani Indrawati as finance minister

 After a meeting with the president, Indrawati said she would focus her policies towards meeting Widodo’s priority of improving human resources, making sure government budgets are well executed and fiscal policy can respond to global dynamics.

-Indonesia’s widely respected Indrawati, a former managing director of the World Bank, has been finance minister since 2016, spearheading tax reform efforts, seeking to capitalize on a tax amnesty program in 2016-2017.

-Reporting by Maikel Jefriando; Writing by Gayatri Suroyo and Fransiska Nangoy; Editing by Clarence Fernandez
+Indonesia’s widely respected Indrawati, a former managing director of the World Bank, has been finance minister since 2016, spearheading tax reform efforts, seeking to capitalise on a tax amnesty programme in 2016-2017.
+(Reporting by Maikel Jefriando; Writing by Gayatri Suroyo and Fransiska Nangoy; Editing by Clarence Fernandez)